ARMmbed/mbed-os-5-docs/docs/bare_metal/using_bare_metal.md

     }
     ```

-    The file specifies which profile to use (`"requires": ["bare-metal"]`) and which C library to use (`"target.c_lib": "small"`).
+    The `mbed_app.json` file specifies which **profile** to use (`"requires": ["bare-metal"]`) and which **C library** to use (`"target.c_lib": "small"`).

-    In this example, we're using `"target.c_lib": "small"` (small C library).
+    This example uses `"target.c_lib": "small"` (small C library).
 This means your application will use an optimised version of the C library with lower memory footprint.
 For more details, see [Using small C libraries in Mbed OS bare metal](../bare-metal/using-small-c-libraries.html).

+## 2. Adding APIs

-You now have application code and a bare metal profile with the default APIs.
-However, this example uses APIs that are not part of the default bare metal profile - you need to manually add support for those APIs to the application.
+Your application is set to use the bare metal profile with the default APIs.
+However, this example uses APIs that are not part of the default bare metal profile.
+You need to manually add support for those APIs to the application (for a list of default and supported APIs, [please see our full API list](../apis/index.html)).

-## Adding APIs

-Bare metal has a minimal set of default APIs - those that are always available to a bare metal application.
-You can add other supported APIs if you need the features they enable.

-For a list of default and supported APIs, [please see our full API list](../apis/index.html).

-This example depends on the `EventQueue` class, so you need to add the library that contains that class:
+This example depends on the `EventQueue` class, so you need to add the library that contains that class to the `mbed_app.json` file:

 1. In `mbed-os/`, locate the API and the library in which it is declared.

 1. In the library folder, open `mbed_lib.json` and find the library's name.
 You will need it for the next step.

     For example: `mbed-os/events/mbed_lib.json`:

     ```json
     {
         "name": "events",